Aliases for ATP5PD Gene

 GeneCards Summary for ATP5PD Gene

 ATP5PD (ATP Synthase Peripheral Stalk Subunit D) is a Protein Coding gene.
-Diseases associated with ATP5PD include Alzheimer Disease.
-Among its related pathways are Metabolism and purine nucleotides de novo biosynthesis.
+Diseases associated with ATP5PD include Dystonia 11, Myoclonic and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and purine nucleotides de novo biosynthesis.

 Mitochondrial membrane ATP synthase (F(1)F(0) ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
 F-type ATPases consist of two structural domains, F(1) - containing the extramembraneous catalytic core, and F(0) - containing the membrane proton channel, linked together by a central stalk and a peripheral stalk.
 During catalysis, ATP synthesis in the catalytic domain of F(1) is coupled via a rotary mechanism of the central stalk subunits to proton translocation.
 Part of the complex F(0) domain and the peripheric stalk, which acts as a stator to hold the catalytic alpha(3)beta(3) subcomplex and subunit a/ATP6 static relative to the rotary elements.